ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 - `configure` which takes a `Configurator[R]` [similar to the tapir-based adapters](adapters.md#built-in-tapir-adapters)
 - `handler` which returns a `RequestHandler[R, Response]` which allows to apply middleware to the API routes.
 Note that this handler is only for the api routes.
-To construct the graphiql handler use `caliban.GraphiqlAdapter.handler`.
+To construct the graphiql handler use `caliban.GraphiQLHandler.handler`.

 For more info on customization and middleware, check out the [adapter examples](https://github.com/ghostdogpr/caliban/tree/series/2.x/examples/src/main/scala/example/quick)!